 The halving occurs when the block height reaches 210,000 blocks.
 An excellent predictor of the Bitcoin halving is at Coin Market Cap.
-This calculator ignores the average block rate (1 every 10 minutes) and uses live blockchain statistics to obtain an estimation of the current average Bitcoin block time.
+This calculator ignores the average block rate (approximation of 1 every 10 minutes) and uses live blockchain statistics to estimate the current average Bitcoin block time.
 I prefer this engine, as it accounts for hash rate variance.

 Tracking to the next halving

 The variance between the estimates derived from past behavior and the estimated halving date is 327 days.
-I have left the variances and not sought to normalize it, as other halving calculators give different dates approximately in line with estimates I have given below.
+I have left the variances and not sought to normalize them, as other halving calculators give different dates in line with the estimates I have provided below.

 Arriving at the $486,000 price